What is a Trademark?

 How much does it cost to register and maintain a trademark?

-Trademark application filing fees are based upon the categories, known as international filing classes, into which goods and services fall.
-Currently, the fee for an online trademark application is $275 per class.
-Applicants may qualify for a reduced fee of $225 per class if they utilize a USPTO pre-approved description of their goods and services.
-At Axenfeld Law Group, the attorney fees associated with the preparation and filing of an application typically bring the total cost of a trademark application to between about $525 per class.
-This includes up to 30 minutes of attorney consultation by phone, and a trademark search and opinion letter.
+Trademark application filing fees are based on the categories, known as international filing classes, into which goods and services fall.
+The fees for an online trademark application vary depending on whether an applicant uses a USPTO pre-approved description of their goods and services, which may qualify for a reduced fee.
+At Axenfeld Law Group, our attorney fees associated with the preparation and filing of an application typically make the total cost of a trademark application competitive and affordable.
+This includes attorney consultation by phone, as well as a trademark search and opinion letter.
+For current USPTO fee rates and our exact fees, please contact us or visit the USPTO website.

 Additional fees may arise during the examination period if an applicant is required to resolve issues with the application.
 In most cases, issues that arise are non-substantive and relatively inexpensive — several hundred dollars or less — to resolve.
 Substantive refusals of trademark applications can be much more costly to challenge, however, because they often require thoughtful and persuasive legal arguments.
 Typically, the fees to prepare a response to a substantive refusal are between $450 and $3,000.